 We offer the latest bed bug extermination methods, including chemical treatments with follow-up visits, and our one-time Thermal Remediation treatment that uses extra-high heat to kill bed bugs from egg to adulthood with no toxins.

-For the ultimate protection from all types of pests—including bed bugs at no additional cost—sign up for SMART TurnerGuard Termite & Pest Control.
+For the ultimate protection from all types of pests, sign up for SMART TurnerGuard Termite & Pest Control.
 This is our premier, all-in-one program that provides extensive coverage and makes complete pest control simple and convenient.
 After a year of service, bed bugs fall under TurnerGuard coverage.

 Make sure your summer is free of bed bugs.
 Contact us today to learn more about how we can end your bed bug problem and schedule your free inspection!